azeltov/aml-jupyter-notebook-runner/readme.md

-Demo how to run and schedule jupyter notebook(s) using AMLv2 CLI pipelines and papermill command
+# Demo how to run and schedule jupyter notebook(s) using AMLv2 CLI pipelines and papermill command

-Demo Steps:
+### DEMO STEPS:

 Create a single step job that runs command: papermill -k python train.ipynb